 6.17.5 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.

 Use static analysis tools to show the target of calls and accesses and to produce alphabetical lists of names.
 Human review can then often spot the names that are sorted at an unexpected location or which look almost identical to an adjacent name in the list.